churchofscyence/tutorial-type-script/README.md

 functions with the same name but different parameter types and return type.
 However, the number of parameters should be the same.

+## Section 20 :  Optional Chaining
+The optional chaining (?.) operator accesses an object's property or calls a function.
+If the object accessed or function called using this operator is undefined or null, the expression short circuits and evaluates to undefined instead of throwing an error.

 # Errors